Last Updated on

 In fact, one paper set out to identify just how much mindfulness meditation could do in these cases (Goyal et al., 2014).
 The authors of this paper looked at 47 randomized trials (with over 3,500 participants total) involving mindfulness meditation.
 They concluded that:

-A similar study looked at the potential of mindfulness meditation as a treatment for various mental disorders that soldiers often return from combat with (Khusid & Vythilingam, 2016).
+A similar study looked at the potential of mindfulness meditation as a treatment for various mental disorders affecting soldiers after combat (Khusid & Vythilingam, 2016).
 After looking at 52 clinical trials and reviews, they concluded that MBCT was effective for treating depressive episodes and that MBSR was effective for treating post-traumatic stress disorder (PTSD).
 The researchers ultimately concluded that mindfulness meditation:

 It is clear from the above findings that mindfulness meditation practice is a viable treatment option for pain, stress relief and depression.
 This should not be surprising, considering the existence of MBSR and MBCT programs, although the pain relief findings show just how wide-ranging the benefits of mindfulness meditation are.